Thomas Jefferson University logo

 Key Highlights

-• A leading private research university classified as "R2: Doctoral Universities – High research activity."
+• A private research university classified among "R2: Doctoral Universities – High research activity."

-• Spans a 104-acre campus in the heart of Philadelphia, offering urban opportunities.
+• Features a sprawling 104-acre campus in Philadelphia, Pennsylvania.

 Timeline